awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecr-repository.md

 # AWS::ECR::Repository<a name="aws-resource-ecr-repository"></a>

-The `AWS::ECR::Repository` resource specifies an Amazon Elastic Container Registry \(Amazon ECR\) repository, where users can push and pull Docker images\.
-For more information, see [Amazon ECR Repositories](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html) in the *Amazon Elastic Container Registry User Guide*\.
+The `AWS::ECR::Repository` resource specifies an Amazon Elastic Container Registry \(Amazon ECR\) repository, where users can push and pull Docker images, Open Container Initiative \(OCI\) images, and OCI compatible artifacts\.
+For more information, see [Amazon ECR Repositories](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html) in the *Amazon ECR User Guide*\.

 ## Syntax<a name="aws-resource-ecr-repository-syntax"></a>